 Dr. Lovelace is the most exceptional surgeon.
 I had weight loss surgery 2 years ago and needed several skin removal and breast surgeries, came to Dr. Lovelace for 3 separate surgeries so far, thigh lift, full tummy tuck, and breast augmentation/lift.
 Face lift next on the list.
 She has even called me on a weekend to check on me which most physicians/surgeons never do.
 Her and her staff are just incredible, all are very knowledgeable, friendly, and very supportive in your endeavor she takes her time with every patient never makes you feel pushed out the door, all questions are answered.
 Her office is clean, cheerful, and very easy to find and access.
 I feel like family/close friend to her and her staff over the year long processes I have been through with her.
 Her work she did is exceptional, she helped me in every way possible and made me feel whole again and l absolutely would recommend her to anyone having any type of work done.
 She is an amazing surgeon, love her and her skills.
 Dr. Lovelace came highly recommended to me, and she will be highly recommended by me as well.
 You will never go wrong with Dr. Lovelace

 After undergoing facelift surgery, you’ll likely experience a moderate to high degree of discomfort.
 We’ll provide you with post-surgical instructions and medication to help you feel comfortable as you progress through the recovery phase of the procedure.

 The procedure takes several hours.
+Dr. Lovelace performs more awake in-clinic facelifts than hospital facelifts.
 You will either go home the same day or stay overnight in the hospital depending on your individual needs.

 What medications should I take or avoid taking with my surgery?